grrrwaaa/courses/film6246/design.md

 > Simulation Sickness is a syndrome, which can result in eyestrain, headaches, problems standing up (postural instability), sweating, disorientation, vertigo, loss of colour to the skin, nausea, and - the most famous effect - vomiting.
 It is similar in effects to motion sickness, although technically a different thing.
 Simulation sickness can occur during simulator or VR equipment use and can sometimes persist for hours afterwards...
 If VR experiences ignore fundamental best practices, they can lead to simulator sickness—a combination of symptoms clustered around eyestrain, disorientation, and nausea. - [Article on Gamasutra - by Ben Lewis-Evans on 04/04/14](http://www.gamasutra.com/blogs/BenLewisEvans/20140404/214732/Simulation_Sickness_and_VR__What_is_it_and_what_can_developers_and_players_do_to_reduce_it.php)

+Simulator sickness involves three kinds of issues:

+- Oculomotor
+	- Headaches, fatigue, eye strain, can't focus
+- Nausea
+	- Sweating, salivation, can't concentrate, burping/stomach awareness
+- Disorientation
+	- Blurry vision, dizziness (with eyes open or closed), vertigo (24%)

+Which is to say, *virtual worlds can be dangerous!* See this 1996 NBC special:

+<iframe width="480" height="360" src="https://www.youtube.com/embed/O0arluK5zrQ?rel=0" frameborder="0" allowfullscreen></iframe>

-Simulator sickness has been known about since the earliest flight simulators of the 1950's, but is still not fully understood.
-It is likely to be due to sensory conflict -- that what some parts of the visual system are reporting does not match what other sensory components (such as proprioceptive systems) are reporting.
+In fact simulator sickness has been known about since the earliest flight simulators of the 1950's, but is still not fully understood.
+It is likely to be due to sensory conflict ("Cue Conflict Theory") -- that what some parts of the visual system are reporting does not match what other sensory components (such as proprioceptive systems) are reporting.
 But it also may be a complex of several factors, and affects different people in different ways.

 Some people are far more or less susceptible than others.
-It generally affects younger people less, and tends to reduce with increased exposure.
+It generally affects younger people less, and tends to reduce with increased exposure (getting your "VR legs").
+People with a history of MS, alcohol/drug abuse, etc. also tend to be more susceptible.

 > Around 5% of all individuals will never acclimate regardless how much they try to build a resistance to it meaning there is a confirmed minority of individuals who will never be able to us Virtual Reality as a mainstream product over their lifetime. - [Sim Sickness guide on Oculus forums](https://forums.oculus.com/viewtopic.php?t=170)

 It remains one of the greatest risks to virtual reality's success.
 Here are some things to avoid and ways to reduce the risk:

-**Maintain low latency and high frame-rate**
+**Maintain low latency, high frame-rate, and tracking**

 - Frame rates for the DK2 should be 75Hz, for the CV1 90Hz.
 This is quite demanding, which is why Oculus requires high recommended specifications for computer chips, memory, and graphics cards (GPUs).
+	- "Judder" happens when the frame rate is not consistent, and a few frames are dropped -- the image then stalls briefly, causing a nauseating mechanical movement of the world.
 - Latency is how long it takes for a message to transmit. *Motion to photon* latency measures how long it takes for a change in head rotation to be reflected in a change in the image perceived.
 It should be *consistently* under 20 milliseconds to avoid nausea.
 The oculus driver does some tricks to help keep this down, but like frame-rate, it also depends crucially on the content and quality of the software.
-- "Judder" happens when the frame rate is not consistent, and a few frames are dropped -- the image then stalls briefly, causing a nauseating mechanical movement of the world.
+	- The need for low-latency and high-framerate is one of the reasons why many VR works opt for simpler graphics than we may be used to for videogames; but the effect in-world can be far more powerful.
+Improving geometry may be more worthwhile than special effects.
+In particular, some effects popular in games are rendered across several frames -- this is not viable for VR.

-- A related issue is image persistence: a low-persistence image has a longer black interval between presenting frames, which reduces the smear-blur when moving your head:
+- A related issue is image persistence: a low-persistence image has a longer black interval between presenting frames, which reduces the smear/blur/ghosting when moving your head.
+This is mainly a display screen technology issue.

 ![Persistence](https://lh5.googleusercontent.com/bS3bZRKphnYPK1IAP7DwYN6e3Y_7y6-8RnHVutmm15S_wjzkf4M1vDR0OczN0kHx6PVd-10jd4vmhDFNhY0I18_31ovaKI2s6X_noyC9jk0AutfhEM4BIvnNyFjS6Q)

+- Finally, maintaining good head tracking is a necessity, or else the world will appear to jump unnaturally.
+Although this is also mostly a hardware/software issue, it does require some thought in how an experience is presented (e.g. as an installation).

 **Avoid accelerations (and decelerations)**